Assistant Professor of Criminology and Criminal Justice

 Ph.D., University Of South Carolina, 2024

 As a criminologist, Dr. Laskovtsov’s teaching and research interests are enmeshed in sociological and criminological understanding and labeling of victims (and “victimhood”) and their experiences with the criminal justice system.
-Broadly, she examines issues of gender, Her past published work has been on digital forms of abuse, namely on the experiences of involuntarily celibate (incels) men.
+Broadly, she examines issues of gender, technology, and victimization.
+Her past published work focuses on digital forms of abuse, namely on the experiences of involuntarily celibate (incels) men and their beliefs surrounding violence against women.
+This sociological examination of a group of people led to other areas of interest such as digital spaces and the transferability of harm to these contexts.

-Currently, Dr. Laskovtsov is working on publishing various articles out of her dissertation, which was focused on image-based sexual abuse, .
-She is also pursuing other research related to abuse of power, gender and crime, and crime victims’ sense of resilience and empowerment.
+Currently, Dr. Laskovtsov is working on publishing various articles out of her dissertation, which was focused on image-based sexual abuse, or revenge pornography.
+She is also pursuing other research related to abuse of power, gender and crime, and crime victims’ sense of resilience and empowerment in the aftermath of trauma.

 Curriculum Vita